bairariyakhushal/EduElevate/README.md

 ## 🎯 Major Project Highlights

 - **AI-First Approach**: Every feature is enhanced with artificial intelligence
+- **Automated Communication**: Professional email system for all user interactions
 - **Scalable Architecture**: Built to handle thousands of concurrent users
 - **Real-time Analytics**: Live updates on student engagement and revenue
 - **Mobile-Responsive**: Seamless experience across all devices